 Our annual Six Word Story competition is open to all First Story participating schools.
-Entry closed in late November.
-From a shortlist of 12 excellent stories, guest judge Juno Dawson picked this year’s winner.
+Entry closed in late December.
+From a shortlist of excellent stories, the editors at Penguin Random House picked this year’s winner.

-Two new bursary places for the PGCert in Teaching Creative Writing at Cambridge University’s Institute of Continuing Education.
+Five bursary places available to study for a University of Cambridge PGCert in Teaching Creative Writing at its Institute of Continuing Education